KeichiTS/cw_coding_challenge/README.md

 ├── pyproject.toml
 └── README.md
 ```

+## Bonus Features Detail

+#### 1. Email Human Handoff (**Agent 4**/Redirect Mechanism)

+This feature fulfills the "Redirect Mechanism" requirement.
+- Trigger: When the Router detects high sentiment (anger) or explicit keywords ("I need to speak to a human."), it triggers the `DelegateToEscalationTool`.
+- Action: The **Escalation Agent** spins up.
+It queries the `chat_logs` table in **Supabase** to retrieve the last 10 messages of context.
+- Output: It composes a professional HTML email summarizing the issue and the chat history, then sends it to the support team via SMTP (Gmail Integration).

+#### 2. Security Guardrails

+Implemented in `src/guardrails.py`.
+This layer sits before the Agent Swarm.
+- It intercepts every request to check for blacklisted keywords (Competitors like "Stone", "Cielo").
+- It blocks unsafe topics (Fraud, Hacking).
+- Benefit: Saves tokens and prevents the LLM from hallucinating on forbidden topics.

+#### 3. Conversation Persistence

+Unlike standard stateless bots, this solution implements session management.
+- Backend: The API exposes a `/history` endpoint.
+- Frontend: Streamlit enables users to switch `Session IDs`, instantly reloading previous conversations from the Supabase database.

 ## Setup & Execution

 ### Prerequisites
 * Docker & Docker Compose installed.
 * API Keys for **Google Gemini**, **Supabase**, and **Serper.dev**.
+* **Google Gmail** App Password (for Email feature).

 ### Configuration
 1. Clone the repository.